Gluent Demo Series

 Gluent Demo Series: Offload

 Gluent Data Platform will synchronize your relational database data to modern storage and processing platforms, enabling organizations to take advantage of true data virtualization.
 The hybrid tables in the RDBMS require zero application or query modifications and will continue to run as if the data still resided in the original database schema.
-The first step to implementing the hybrid, new world of data storage and processing is to offload data from the RDBMS to a distributed system like Hadoop.
+The first step to implementing the hybrid, new world of data storage and processing is to offload data from the RDBMS to a modern distributed platform.
 Gluent Offload can even keep the data synchronized, with incremental update and change data capture functionality.
 Watch the videos below to learn more!